dlminvestments/dlm-CoreDNS/plugin/traffic/README.md

 +1 on the CoreDNS side can results in anything from 1 to 1000+ of queries on the endpoint, making the load reporting from *traffic* highly inaccurate.

+*Traffic* implements version 3 of the xDS API.

 ## Syntax

 ~~~